QQxxx/image-steganography/README.md

 # image-steganography
-This project was one of the assignments during studies.
-Main goal was to implement a mechanism concealing message in the images.
-The solution is entirely implemented in C++.
+This project is one of the assignments prepared during my studies.
+In a nutshell, it's a mechanism concealing message in the image.
+The solution is implemented entirely in C++.